zett979/AI/README.md

 - each_page components
 - Base style components

-## Sample Usage of Components

-- please look in sample_button.py

 ## Styles

 - please refer to figma file

+## MultiPage setup

+- please see it in /pages folder
+- Please check in AnalysisPage.py for initial style setup